yardentzaraf/First-CSS-Challenges/README.md

 # Personal Site Challenge

-> This is the first meeting CSS & HTML challenge -> Personal Site ( you can see a preview in the bottom of the page ).
+> This is the first meeting CSS challenge -> Personal Site ( you can see a preview in the bottom of the page ).

 ---